coolbutuseless/foist/README.md

       - [NETPBM](http://netpbm.sourceforge.net/) PGM (grey) and PPM
         (RGB) files
       - [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics)
-        files - Grey, RGB or with a fixed 256 colour palette.
+        files - Grey, RGB or with an explicit colour palette.
   - Only supports 8-bits-per-channel grey and RGB images.
   - Part of the speed of `foist` comes from using [Rcpp](https://cran.r-project.org/package=Rcpp) to quickly scale,